YourLongevityPath

 Environment & Health

 7 February 2026 · By Dr. B.J.
-Huber · 9 min read
+Huber · 10 min read

 Clean Doesn’t Mean Healthy

 We clean to keep our homes hygienic.
 But many conventional cleaning products contain substances that harm our health far more than most people realize.
 Aggressive products like Cillit Bang, Domestos, or similar industrial-strength cleaners rely on strong acids, chlorine compounds, and synthetic fragrances, all of which release volatile organic compounds (VOCs) with every use.
-A study from the University of Bergen analyzed 30 commercially available cleaning products and found a total of 530 different VOCs, 193 of which had documented health risks (Ageel et al., 2024).
+A study from the University of Bergen analyzed 30 commercially available cleaning products and found a total of 530 different VOCs, 193 of which had documented health risks (Salonen et al., 2024).

 The problem: these substances don’t just end up in the air.
 They enter the body through the skin and respiratory system.
 And once inside, they trigger processes directly linked to accelerated aging.